rbolliger/apostrophePollPlugin/data/doc/02_working_principles.markdown

 So, why not create a plugin that manages all these common steps? apostrophePollPlugin offers a structured workflow allowing one to publish a form, treat data submission and validation and to manage user-submitted data.
 The structure is general enough to be applied to a lot of different forms, but is also flexible enough to allow a large degree of customization to adapt to specific points related to each from.

-OK, the plugin doesn't avoid all the programming stuff, but limits it to a reasonable amount of work, which may be quickly done by a person having a basic knowledge is php programming.
+OK, the plugin doesn't avoid all the programming stuff, but limits it to a reasonable amount of work, which may be quickly done by a person having a basic knowledge in php programming.

-### terminology
+### Terminology

 For convenience, we will call "poll" the set of files (a form and some templates) that are actually published on the website.
 The "form" is simply the class that is rendered in a poll.